-A few weeks ago we had an annual reunion and although the weather wasn’t exactly ‘picturesque’, we had a great time talking, walking, drinking – and eating.
-Most of my university friends are enthusiastic cooks, so we either cook together at the chalet, or share what we have prepared at home beforehand.
+A few weeks ago we had a university reunion at a chalet in the beautiful Vrátna valley in the north of Slovakia.
+We had a great time talking, walking, drinking – and eating.
+Most of my university friends are enthusiastic about food, so we also cooked together and shared what some of us had prepared at home.

-The plan was to make and shoot traditional Slovak Pagatche, but as Vierka was also cooking a Saturday lunch in between baking, much more got onto my camera reel.
-Like Kostya – their laid-back cat that spent all day stretched out on the kitchen floor or his favourite chair in the adjacent lounge.
+The plan was to make and shoot traditional Slovak Pagatche, but as Vierka was also cooking a Saturday lunch for her family, much more got into my camera than I had initially planned.
+Like Kostya the cat, who spent most of the day stretched out on his assigned kitchen chair.

-While the soup was cooking and the dough for Pagatche raising under a dishcloth in a bowl, Vierka set about preparing Beef Stew with Garden Peas.
-The meat for the dish came from a local farmer, and the recipe from a Slovak cooking website, but as it often happens with experienced cooks, Vierka changed it to her liking and personal taste.
+While the soup was cooking and the dough for Pagatche raising in a bowl, Vierka set about preparing Beef Stew with Garden Peas.
+The meat for the stew had come from a local farmer and the recipe from a Slovak cooking website, but as often happens with experienced cooks, Vierka changed it to her liking and personal taste.

 An hour later I joined Vierka and her husband for a lunch in their snug, rustic kitchen filled with irresistible smells.